aprbhatt/League-of-Legends-data-analysis/README.md

 The prediction problem we address is: "Can we predict whether a professional League of Legends team will win a match using only early-game statistics available by the 10-minute mark?"
 This is a binary classification problem where the response variable is:
 result: 1 if the player's team won the match, 0 if they lost.
 We selected this variable because it directly reflects the competitive outcome of the game, and understanding what leads to victory is highly relevant to players, analysts, and fans.
-The features we used for prediction (e.g., firstblood, golddiffat10, killsat10, assistsat10) are all known within the first 10 minutes of gameplay — ensuring the model does not "peek into the future."
+The features we used for prediction (e.g., firstblood, golddiffat10, killsat10, assistsat10) are all known within the first 10 minutes of gameplay.
 We evaluated model performance using accuracy, which is an appropriate metric in our case because the dataset is perfectly balanced between wins and losses (50/50).
 Precision and recall are not as critical here since both false positives and false negatives carry similar consequences in this esports context.
 This model could hypothetically be used mid-game to assess win probability based on early dynamics, which helps analysts understand what factors actually tilt the odds in a team’s favor.